Curry, Thompson, Durant lead Warriors past Pelicans 128-120 | New Country 923

 NEW ORLEANS (AP) — Klay Thomspon scored 31 points, Stephen Curry added 28 and the Golden State Warriors easily erased a 15-point first-half deficit en route to a 128-120 victory over the New Orleans Pelicans on Friday night.

-Kevin Durant added 22 points for the Warriors, who won for the first time this young season after dropping their opener to Houston.
+Kevin Durant added 22 points and a career-high seven blocked shots for the Warriors, who won for the first time this young season after dropping their opener to Houston.
 New Orleans is still looking for its first victory after two games, shooting well early in both games before fading in the second half.

-Anthony Davis had 35 points and 17 rebounds for the Pelicans, while fellow big man DeMarcus Cousins also had 35 points.
+Anthony Davis had 35 points and 17 rebounds for the Pelicans, while fellow big man DeMarcus Cousins had 35 points and 14 rebounds.

 The teams combined for 34 3-pointers, with the Warriors hitting 18.
 Thompson was 7 of 12 from deep.